Continually Updated Clinical Reference

 Anterior to these folds appear agger nasi cells and the uncinate process, future site of the bulla ethmoidalis and hiatus semilunaris.
 Paranasal sinuses develop as diverticula of the lateral nasal walls, extending into maxillary, ethmoid, frontal, and sphenoid bones.
 Their development concludes during puberty.

-Classification of Nasal Deformities
+Classification of nasal deformities

 Losee et al (2004) developed a comprehensive classification scheme dedicated to congenital nasal anomalies.
 This was based on a retrospective review of 261 patients with congenital nasal anomalies.
 Congenital nasal deformities were classified into the following 4 categories: